German submarine U-47 (1938): Eighth patrol

 U-47's eighth patrol began on 14 October 1940 when she left her home port of Lorient.
 While her eighth patrol lasted ten days, she sank four enemy vessels and damaged a further two in only two days.
 On 19 October, U-47 damaged the British vessel Shirak and sank Uganda and Wandby, both of which were British registered.
 The next day, the U-boat damaged the British vessel Athelmonarch and sank La Estancia as well as Whitford Point.
-She returned to port three days later on the 23rd.
+She returned to port three days later on 23 October.

 Ninth patrol

 U-47 left her home port of Lorient on 3 November 1940 and moved out into the North Atlantic in search of Allied convoys.
 During her ninth patrol, she damaged three ships, Gonçalo Velho, Conch and Dunsley, and sank Ville d´Arlon.
 U-47 returned to Lorient for the last time on 6 December.
-On her return Kretschmer presented a lifebelt from Conch which U-47 had damaged to Adolph Hitler.
+On her return Kretschmer presented Adolf Hitler with a lifebelt from Conch which U-47 had damaged.